Gender Pay

 HW Fisher LLP has always been committed to the equality of our people.
 We take pride in ensuring people of the same grade are treated equally.

-Although the quartiles have seen a positive shift during this period, we remain committed to equalising the representation at each level and this is something which will be kept under constant review.
+The quartiles show that we have more women in every quartile except for the upper quartile, and we appreciate that there is more work to do in this area.
+We remain committed to equalising the representation at each level and promoting from within where possible, and this is something which will be kept under constant review.

-We have continued to implement our hybrid working policy to aid flexibility to all staff and continue to review our other policies and practices to ensure they are fair.
+We are happy with the progress we are making to increase the gender diversity within the Company.
+We have continued to implement our hybrid working policies to aid flexibility to all staff.
+We are also involved with the WealthiHer network which is actively working to inform and inspire women to advance and transform their financial futures.
 Our continued hope is that our practices and policies will encourage people to reach their potential and strive for career progression to more senior levels.

 The gender pay gap reporting process will help maintain our focus on the issues in hand.